-Iwona Sobotka achieved instant international acclaim as the Grand Prize winner of the Queen Elisabeth International Music Competition of Belgium.
-Other awards include first prizes at the Warsaw Polish Art Song Competition, the Paderewski Competition in Bydgoszcz and the East & West Artists International Auditions in New York, where she was awarded her debut concert in Carnegie Hall.
+Iwona Sobotka gained international recognition as the Grand Prize winner of the Queen Elisabeth International Music Competition in Belgium.
+She has also been honoured with First Prize at the Warsaw Polish Art Song Competition and First Prize at the East & West Artists International Auditions in New York, leading to her debut performance at Carnegie Hall.

-Mrs. Sobotka graduated from the Fryderyk Chopin University of Music in Warsaw and continued her studies with renowned artist and pedagogue Tom Krause at the Escuela Superior de Música Reina Sofía in Madrid.
+Following her studies at the Fryderyk Chopin University of Music in Warsaw, Iwona further pursued her musical education under the mentorship of the esteemed artist and pedagogue Tom Krause at the Escuela Superior de Música Reina Sofía in Madrid.